rodhfr/pytarr/README.md

 I do preserve original video files in the same folder👌.
 Also, all subtitles and audio tracks are copied to the transcoded file so you don't have to search for them again 🐊.

  ## Exclusion Mechanism
 The script places a `converted_files.txt` in your media library, none of the titles inside of the txt will be rendered again.
-If you exclude the txt the script, the program will render the same video files again, creating another `converted_files.txt`.
+If you exclude the txt, the program will render the same video files again, creating another `converted_files.txt`.

 A webapp that can customize the ffmpeg options is planned someday in the future when my coding skills are at least decent 😸.